Lightning-AI/pytorch-lightning/docs/source/common/optimizers.rst

 When performing gradient accumulation, there is no need to perform grad synchronization during the accumulation phase.
 Setting ``sync_grad`` to ``False`` will block this synchronization and improve your training speed.

-Here is an example to on how to use it:
+Here is an example on how to use it:

 .. code-block:: python